Akon: Philanthropy

 Akon also started a project Akon Lighting Africa in 2014 which provides electricity in 15 countries of Africa.

 He also launched his own charity for underprivileged children in Africa called Konfidence Foundation.

-Akon was included as a guest appearance in Pitbull's "I Believe That We Will Win (World Anthem)" official music video, in which all proceeds from the song's sales, streaming and views are being donated to Feeding America and the Anthony Robbins Foundation as relief to those affected by the COVID-19 pandemic.
+Akon was included as a guest appearance in Pitbull's "I Believe That We Will Win (World Anthem)" official music video, in which all proceeds from the song's sales, streaming and views are being donated to Feeding America and the Tony Robbins Foundation as relief to those affected by the COVID-19 pandemic.

 Akon City

 In 2018, Akon announced he was working with the Senegalese government to build a tourist city with a cryptocurrency-based economy named Akon City, using Akon's own cryptocurrency, Akoin, at the transactional center.

-On January 13, 2020, Akon shared on Twitter that the agreements for the city have been finalized and the project is underway.
+On January 13, 2020, Akon shared on Twitter that the agreements for the city have been finalized, and the project is underway.
 He captioned a photo of himself with Senegal president Macky Sall "Looking forward to hosting you there in the future."

 In June 2020, it was announced that the engineering and consulting firm KE International (the same firm responsible for building Mwale Medical and Technology City) had been awarded a $6 billion contract to build the city.
-Phase 1 of construction, which is due to begin construction in 2023 and be completed in 2026, is to include roads, a hospital, residences, hotels, a police station, a waste facility, a school, and a solar power plant.
+Phase 1 of construction, which was due to begin in 2023 and be completed in 2026, is to include roads, a hospital, residences, hotels, a police station, a waste facility, a school, and a solar power plant.

 The project has not begun construction, well past schedule; locals are concerned about a lack of progress.
 On September 1, 2020, Akon told a news conference that he had laid the first stone of the $6 billion city.
 "The stone itself sits at the bottom of a dirt track in a field; a small placard advertising the megaproject has fallen off it."

 A suit has been brought against Akon in the United States by Devyne Stephens for a debt of almost 4 million dollars borrowed as part of the implementation of his futuristic city project.
 Stephens said that Akon City and Akoin are part of a fraudulent scheme.

+In August 2024, the government of Senegal, through Sapco-Senegal, Senegal's state-owned tourist and coastal development company, issued an ultimatum to Akon: start work or lose 90% of the land allocated for the project.

+In July 2025, the project was officially abandoned, with Akon stating he would instead pursue more realistic projects and opportunities.